 believe there is nothing else to life than what our five senses can detect.

-believing in his own existence, since he too is a spirit.
+world; he doesn’t want people believing in the existence of God or even in his own existence, since he too is a spirit.
 Secularism denies

 secularism persists and interprets all things through the lens of nature.